What is a Right to Work Check?

 Yes, applicants will need to supply a valid form of verification.
 But it's the employer's responsibility to ensure staff have a right to work in the UK.

-What is the fine for avoiding a right to work check?
+What is the consequence for avoiding a right to work check?

 There is no fine for avoiding right to work checks.
 But, if you fail to perform one and hire an illegal worker, you could face fines of £20,000 per illegal worker.
-However, the Gov website states this can be unlimited depending on the case.
+In other cases, you could end up facing unlimited compensation fines (depending on the severity of the case).

-Not to mention, you could also face up to five years in prison for failing to conduct checks.
-So it's important you make it a key part of your recruitment process, as well as ensuring that they’ve been completed on existing staff.
+Not to mention, employers can face up to five years in prison for failing to conduct right to checks.
+It's important to make it a key part of your recruitment process, as well as ensure checks have been completed for existing staff.

 What are valid right to work documents?